€ 22,00 (Euro) to this paypal address: [wcologarb at tlen.pl]

 You have to read the manual to learn some three or four button combinations.

-But apart from that, the Matrixbrute really is a "what you see is what you get"
+But apart from that, the Matrixbrute is a true "what you see is what you get"

 synth.
 The panel looks like the one of an